 top of page

-Stevia Cultivation
+A Brief Summary of Stevia Cultivation

 Stevia grows best in sub-tropical climate.
 Stevia plants needs rich garden soil, full sun and partly shade, humidity, high temperature, and plenty of water.
 Stevia Seeds are best sown in summer or in a warm greenhouse, and should be lightly pressed into the soil but Not covered with soil.
 The reason why it may not germinate if seeds are covered all over by soil.
 The stevia seeds need sunlight for the germination process.
 In Canada, it can be grown as an annual outdoors or year-round in a greenhouse.